Anon3mou5/Hoodu_Assessment/README.md

-# hoodu

-A new Flutter application.
+# A Simple Flutter Login and Main Page UI

+A Flutter application built to showcase the ability of building Pixel Perfect UI.

+# Screenshots of App Built

 ## Getting Started